A brief history of Cleland Cycles

 Geoff remains as enthusiastic as he ever was; never one to blindly follow trends, he continues to innovate, quietly ploughing his own furrow.

-Below is some old video footage of Geoff riding a 1982 Cleland Aventura through the typical Chiltern mud.
+Below is some old video footage of Geoff messing about on a 1982 Cleland Aventura in the typical Chiltern mud.
 During the 1960s, 70s & 80s the Chilterns were much wetter than today and every ride would be predominantly muddy, sometimes sloppy (as in the video) and sometimes claggy, and every consistency in between.
 Hence the requirement for mudguards and other features to cope with this.
 It was a common enough occurrence during the last 30 years.
 But seldom photographed or filmed.

 Below is a video of Geoff Apps riding the Cleland Aventura TT in the forests where his original Cleland bikes were developed.
-The first part shows riding where there is no path, over brashings (these are piles of branches and waste wood left after the trees have been thinned) and undergrowth, which disguises the terrain beneath.
+The first part shows riding where there is no path, but over brashings (these are piles of branches and waste wood left after the trees have been thinned) and undergrowth, which disguises the terrain beneath.
 It’s not possible to gain any speed because you don’t know where you’re going in the next few yards until you get to it.
-The latter part show a favourite downhill gully.
+The latter part shows a favourite downhill gully.
 These days this is usually dry, scattered with large and small flints.
 Twenty years ago this was often a muddy, rocky stream after rain, and just a lumpy quagmire at other times.

 And to bring this history right up to date, you may be interested in finding out about the latest incarnation of this design of bike.
-Geoff is writing a blog to explain the reasoning behind the selection and/or design of each component.
+It’s called The Landseer and Geoff has written a blog to explain the reasoning behind the design and its innovative solutions to riding bicycles off-road.
+Could this be the future?